mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 When writing for Mattermost, always think about the audience that will be reading your writing.
 Mattermost’s audience can vary, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
 It must be accurate and clear, presented with a style and tone that is appropriate for technical or educational content, and easy to navigate.

+## General Guidelines

+The Mattermost documentation must be of high quality.
+It must be accurate and clear, and be presented with a style and tone that is appropriate for technical content.

+## Style Guide Applicability

+The style guide applies to all end-user, developer, and administrator documentation that appears on the Mattermost documentation site at https://docs.mattermost.com.

+Apply the style guide in the following situations:

+- When you create a new document.
+- When you convert a document from Markdown to reStructuredText.
+- When you revise a document.

+When you revise a document, apply the style guide rules to the part that you changed.
+If you have time to update the rest of the document, then do so.
+If the scope is significantly greater than you originally anticipated, then do what you can and what makes sense, and then create an [issue in GitHub](https://github.com/mattermost/docs/issues).
+Give the issue an appropriate title, such as *File XXX converted to .rst, but needs updating for style guide*.

+## Write in the Context of Achievement

+The documentation should help Mattermost users and administrators achieve their goals.
+Write imperative sentences as much as possible.
+Imperative sentences begin with verbs and give instructions, information, and advice to help people install, administer, and use Mattermost with success.

+Use positive constructs as much as possible, but note that a negative construct can act as a warning that causes a reader to pay closer attention to the content, resulting in higher levels of accomplishment.

+.. much of the following section comes from the Ubuntu Documentation Style Guide, which is in the public domain.

+## Write to Facilitate Scanning

+Readers need to find information quickly.
+People don't read documentation as much as they scan it for solutions to their immediate problem.
+Writing and presentation styles that seem redundant in essays or other texts are often helpful to people scanning for information.

+## Paragraphs and Sentences

+Paragraphs should express one idea or topic.
+Long paragraphs are sometimes difficult to read on screen, so try to keep them to five sentences or less.
+Short paragraphs are easier for people to scan quickly.

+Try to keep sentences to 25 words or less in length.
+Short, single-clause sentences are often easier to understand and easier to translate.
+Tools such as the [Hemingway writing app](http://www.hemingwayapp.com) can be helpful in evaluating readability.
+Target a readability level of Grade 6.

+## Word Usage Guidelines

+To promote consistency and clarity, follow the word usage and spelling guidelines below.

+can, might, may
+  The word *may* can have several meanings.
+To avoid ambiguity, use *can* or *might* instead of *may*.
+Use *can* to mean *capable of* and *might* to mean that something is possible.
+Use *may* only to give permission to do something.

+downtime
+  Use as one word *downtime*, not *down time*.

+emoji, emojis
+  Use *emojis* as the plural form of *emoji*.

+login, log in, log into
+  Use *login* as a noun or adjective, and *log in* and *log into* as verbs.
+For example: *Log into the Mattermost server using your System Admin login credentials.*

+setup, set up
+  Use *setup* as a noun or adjective, and *set up* as a verb.
+For example: *Set up your operating system as described in the Ubuntu documentation.*

+sign-in, sign in, and sign into
+  Use *sign-in* as a noun or adjective, and *sign in* and *sign into* as verbs.
+For example: *Sign into your Mattermost account using the sign-in credentials that were sent to you.*

+single sign-on
+  Single sign-on is abbreviated as SSO.
+When using the long form in a heading with title case, it's *Single Sign-on*.

+## Gender-neutral Text

+Avoid constructs where you're forced to write either *he or she* or *his or her*.
+You can use *they* or *their* as singular forms instead.

+Preferred
+  The community manager monitors the forum for well-written questions and answers, and posts them to the Contributors channel.
+Avoid
+  The community manager posts questions and answers that they think are well-written.
+Do not use
+  The community manager posts questions and answers that he or she thinks are well-written.

 An exception is **Customer Education** content where the audience is placed at the center of attention, as opposed to technical documentation where it is the document's content that is the primary focus.

 ## Document structure

+Format text to give a visual hierarchy that allows readers to see the overall content of the page by scanning it.
+Use headings, lists, and emphasis to signal importance.
+Headings should summarize the topic of the underlying information so that when readers scan a page, they can get an accurate picture of the contents.

 Structure and organization are an important part of a document's ease of use and its understandability.
 Information should be organized and presented in a logical order, with similar subjects grouped together in the same section.
 In most cases, a document has a title, an introductory paragraph, and one or more sections.

 Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

+Be clear
+  Write short, active sentences using everyday vocabulary.
+Maintain a visual separation between page elements.
+Be concise
+  Minimize content so it can be found and remembered.
+Keep pages short, modular, and focused on a single topic.
+Be consistent
+  Refer to one thing or idea with the same word throughout the page.

 An exception to this is **Customer Education** content which can cover multiple topics per page.

+## Tone

+Use a direct, impartial tone.
+Mattermost documentation is written to answer questions and solve problems, not to entertain.

+Preferred
+  If login fails due to an invalid password, turn Caps Lock off and then re-enter your password.

+Avoid
+  Failed sign in?
+No problem!
+Simply enter the correct password and we'll let you in right away.

 ### Document title